 Core Curriculum.
-See "B.F.A.
-Core Curriculum," on this page, for the courses that make up the core curriculum.
+See "BFA Core Curriculum," on this page for the courses that make up the core curriculum.

+ARE : 370 Teaching Visual Culture 3

-440 Disciplines of Art Education 3
+ARE 4 440 Disciplines of Art Education 3

-450 Teaching Inquiry in Art 3
+ARE 4 450 Teaching Inquiry in Art 3

-470 Teaching Visual Culture 3

-482 Teaching Art Processes 3
+ARE 4 482 Teaching Art Processes 3

-486 Art Education: Strategies and Applications 3
+486 Art Education: Strategies and Applications

-494 Special Topics 3
+494 Special Topics

-496 Methods and Assessment of Learning in Art 3
+496 Methods and Assessment of Learning in Art

-21

-450 Teaching Inquiry in Art
+Total

 Area of Proficiency.
 Twenty-one semester hours are required with a minimum of 15 semester hours in two-dimensional or three-dimensional studio art, or art history.
-Twelve of these semester hours must be upper-division credits.